AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 #### Explaining a query

-In-order to explain a query, do the following:
+In order to explain a query, do the following:
   * Select the appropriate query language using the `Language` dropdown.
   * Enter the query statement into the `Query` field.
   * If required, select how the query will be executed using the provided checkboxes.